guyb1/Minesweeper/README.md

 8. If all mines are flagged correctly, you win.

 ### Superman mode
-Added superman mode (cheat mode).
+Added superman mode.
 Check superman checkbox (before or during the game) to reveal all mines.

 ## Tests
 Tests are written with Karma, in files *.spec.ts.
-* Running the tests are done using Angular CLI with command `ng test`
+* Running the tests are done using Angular CLI with command `ng test`.